New Zealand DC class locomotive: Auckland Transport

-DC 4254 in service for ARTA (now Auckland Transport) at Papakura in April 2006.
+DC4254 in service for ARTA (now Auckland Transport) at Papakura in April 2006.

 For several years, the DC class were employed on suburban carriage trains in Auckland.
 From 2003, the operation has been run under a service contract by Transdev Auckland and its predecessors, through firstly the former Auckland Regional Transport Authority (ARTA) and then through the Auckland Council subsidiary Auckland Transport.

 Until July 2015, up to 20 DC class and DCP class locomotives, along with three DFB/T class locomotives, were leased to Auckland Transport, operating in push-pull mode with Auckland Transport's ex British Rail Mark 2 SA/SD carriages.
-Originally the DC locomotives were configured with a set of three SA cars and an SD driving car, but with an increase in rail patronage some longer trains were provided on the Southern and Eastern lines with the addition of a fourth SA car.
-17 DC class locomotives were painted in the MAXX blue livery, with four other locomotives that saw regular service with AT – DC 4104, DC 4260, DC 4346 and DCP 4818 – in KiwiRail livery, along with DC 4594 which was Toll-livered at the time.
+Originally, the DC locomotives were configured with a set of three SA cars and an SD driving car, but with an increase in rail patronage some longer trains were provided on the Southern and Eastern lines with the addition of a fourth SA car.
+17 DC class locomotives were painted in the MAXX blue livery, with four other locomotives that saw regular service with AT – DC4104, DC4260, DC4346 and DCP4818 – in KiwiRail livery, along with DC4594 which was Toll-livered at the time.
 All locomotives in service with Auckland Transport were fitted with controls for the carriage doors and later received Electronic Train Protection (ETP) equipment.
-One of the MAXX-painted locomotives, DC 4732, was heavily damaged when it derailed at Westfield as an empty service on 2 March 2014.
+One of the MAXX-painted locomotives, DC4732, was heavily damaged when it derailed at Westfield as an empty service on 2 March 2014.

 Following the availability of sufficient numbers of the electric AM class EMUs to operate the Auckland network, the diesel locomotives were returned to KiwiRail, with a number of them being stored at Hutt Workshops.

 Southern Africa

 DC4191 and DC4847 were sold for use on Namibia's narrow-gauge railway in 2021.
 On 19 November 2021, both locomotives were trucked to the Port of Auckland's Bledisloe Wharf for export to South Africa and then on to Namibia.

-DC4346, DC4409 and accident-damaged locomotives DC4605 and DC4726, together with the two Martinus Rail units, DC4041 and DC4571, were exported to Zambia in April 2024.
+DC4346, DC4409 and accident-damaged locomotives DC4605 and DC4726, together with the two Martinus Rail locomotives, DC4041 and DC4571, were exported to Zambia in April 2024.

 Current

+As of 2026, sixteen DC class locomotives remain in service, nine in the North Island and seven in the South Island.

-Although now substantially reduced in numbers, the DC class continues to be a workhorse, operating either as single units or in multiple with other DC units or locomotives from the DFT, DX or DL classes.
+Although now substantially reduced in numbers, the DC class continues to be a workhorse, operating either as single locomotives or in multiple with other DC locomotives or locomotives from the DFT, DX or DL classes.